Spanish Partial Immersion

 As part of our mission to offer a globally minded education for our students, all Lower School children participate in our Spanish program every day.
 The goal of our Spanish program is that our students will be launched on a path to bilingualism.

-In a partial Spanish immersion model, a percentage of the classroom teaching each day takes place in Spanish.
+In our Brooklyn Spanish Immersion school program, a percentage of the classroom teaching each day takes place in Spanish.
 All of our Associate Teachers are bilingual in Spanish and English and they use context clues and familiar routines to help students learn the language.
 Children participate in many group activities in Spanish including songs, games, and read alouds, and the language is woven throughout all curricular areas.
 Research shows that second language instruction is most effective when taught in content areas where the language becomes necessary as a tool for discovery, and our program is structured around this idea.